DawnImpulse/iterate-promise/README.md

 # Iterate Promise

-> Iterate promise is an _npm package_ used for synchronizing - async loop calls.
+> Iterate Promise is an npm package used for synchronizing async loop calls based on 'deasync' blocking mechanism by calling Node.js event loop.

 ### Problem

-While looping through an iterable set, a problem arises when we wish to perform an aync task on each item of the set and also perform a task in same sequential order with the response received.
+While looping through an iterable set, a problem arises when we wish to perform an async task on each item of the set and also perform a task in same sequential order with the response received.

 ### Solution